ChahidAbderrazak/academic-website/content/patent/PCT-IB2018-057899/index.md

 publication_short: "WIPO"

 # Summary.
 An optional shortened abstract.
-summary: We developed a Feature Extraction method, called SCSA, for pulse-shaped signal decomposition and reconstruction of the desired specific waveform.
+summary: We developed a signal reconstruction method, called SCSA, for pulse-shaped signal decomposition.
+After the decomposition, the reconstructioned signal will be composed of weighted sum of squared eigen-functions waveform of the Schrodinger operator.
 This method can also be used for signal denoising.

 tags:
   - Digital Signal Processing